Markov kernels in Mathlib's probability library: Disintegration and conditional distributions

 \begin{theorem}[Kernel disintegration] If $\mathcal{Z}$ is a standard Borel space and either $\mathcal{X}$ is countable or $\mathcal{Y}$ has a countably generated $\sigma$-algebra, then every finite kernel $\mathcal{X} \rightsquigarrow \mathcal{Y} \times \mathcal{Z}$ admits a disintegration. \end{theorem}

+It is formalized in \mathlib{} as a definition \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Kernel/Disintegration/StandardBorel.lean#L405}{Kernel.condKernel} that gives a conditional kernel (constructed following the steps outlined in Section~\ref{sub:disintegration_proof}), which we ensure is Markov, together with an instance of the class \lstinline|IsCondKernel|.

+Once this is done, the particular construction of the conditional kernel is not important anymore, as it is uniquely determined up to almost everywhere equality by the disintegration property.

-As a corollary, if $\mathcal{Z}$ is a standard Borel space then every finite measure on $\mathcal{Y} \times \mathcal{Z}$ admits a disintegration.
-The proof goes through the construction of densities for finite kernels, and in particular it also gives a formalization of a Radon-Nikodym theorem.
-In order to state that theorem, we need to introduce the definition of the kernel with a density with respect to another kernel.
-For $f : \mathcal{X} \times \mathcal{Y} \to \mathbb{R}_{+,\infty}$ a jointly measurable function and $\eta : \mathcal{X} \rightsquigarrow \mathcal{Y}$ an s-finite kernel, we define the kernel $f \cdot \eta : \mathcal{X} \rightsquigarrow \mathcal{Y}$ (\leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/Probability/Kernel/WithDensity.lean#L44}{Kernel.withDensity}) by
+As a corollary of the disintegration theorem for kernels, if $\mathcal{Z}$ is a standard Borel space then every finite measure on $\mathcal{Y} \times \mathcal{Z}$ admits a disintegration.

+The proof of Theorem~\ref{thm:disintegration} goes through the construction of densities for finite kernels, and in particular it also gives a formalization of the Radon-Nikodym theorem for kernels.
+In order to state that theorem, we need to introduce the definition of a kernel with a density with respect to another kernel.
+First, for $\mu$ a measure on $\mathcal{Y}$ and $f : \mathcal{Y} \to \mathbb{R}_{+,\infty}$ a measurable function, we define a measure denoted by $f \cdot \mu$, the measure with density $f$ with respect to $\mu$, by $(f \cdot \mu)(B) = \int_B f(y) d\mu$ for all measurable sets $B$ of $\mathcal{Y}$ (\leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/MeasureTheory/Measure/WithDensity.lean#L37-L42}{Measure.withDensity}).
+For $f : \mathcal{X} \to \mathcal{Y} \to \mathbb{R}_{+,\infty}$ a jointly measurable function (that is, a function such that the uncurried version is measurable on the product $\mathcal{X} \times \mathcal{Y}$) and $\eta : \mathcal{X} \rightsquigarrow \mathcal{Y}$ an s-finite kernel, we define the kernel $f \cdot \eta : \mathcal{X} \rightsquigarrow \mathcal{Y}$ (\leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Kernel/WithDensity.lean#L48}{Kernel.withDensity}) such that

+That is, for all $x$, $(f \cdot \eta)(x)$ is defined as the measure $f(x) \cdot \eta(x)$ on $\mathcal{Y}$, and we can prove that thanks to the joint measurability of $f$ and the s-finiteness of $\eta$, $f \cdot \eta$ is indeed a kernel.
+In \mathlib{} we extend the definitions to functions that may not be measurable, by using the default value 0 is $f$ is not jointly measurable.